AnufrievDE/cowboy_rest_example/README.md

 This is an erlang application created to show up a way of use of the cowboy web server.

 It allows to:
-1. Register user on a server from json:
+1. Register user on a server from JSON:
     `http://localhost:8080/register`
 2. Authenticate user from JSON:
     `http://localhost:8080/login`